 If you plan on visiting Japan, an IC card will be the best traveling companion to take with you!
-This simple yet very convenient item allows you to pay for basic public transportation and make purchases at various stores without fumbling with a single coin.
+This simple yet very convenient item allows you to pay for basic public transportation and purchase at various stores without fumbling with a single coin.

 This article will cover everything you need to know to get your prepaid IC card and how to use it.